 No comments or views were rejected.
 Testimony at the first hearing was in favor of funding for day stations, recovery residences, and mobile home parks, which are all currently eligible for funding.
 The other comments received support the increased funding for infrastructure proposed in the draft Plan.

 CDBG-CV and ESG-CV (COVID-19)

-No comments or views were rejected from the virtual public hearing.
+No comments or views were rejected from the virtual public hearing on April 13, 2020.

 7. Summary